murffious/Software_Books-Notes/README.md

 tially not using the best language for the task).

-Becoming a better programmer PETE goodliffe care about making truly great software  that is the goal note : i like making great user wxperiences and utikity better life
+Becoming a better programmer PETE goodliffe http://shop.oreilly.com/product/0636920033929.do care about making truly great software  that is the goal note : i like making great user wxperiences and utikity better life https://nostarch.com/codecraft   also of interest by same author

 ACCU CHECKOUT
 Elephantine monstrosities thatvthe rarst of us have ti ckean uo  TOW DVI AT MY CURENT JOB KEY :to wrote good code you have to care a bout it . .. to beicme a better orogramer you must invest time and effirt attidute  is the diffeence between medicire and greta programmers .how i apply this  i cannot pove i memrized or oeefectly know all this but have taken ccopius notes amd have examoles of applying it care thisbis the while beginning of tit  to show it prove it  examole in ym code aniooetes befire afwr

 resume  buldier stuff
 projects   perosnal communicty open aiurce  freelance